-Opens the Filter toolbar, which is described in "The graphic filter toolbar" on page 101.
+Opens the Filter toolbar, which is described in "The graphic filter toolbar" on page 98.
+Graphics Mode extent that the graphic can be used as a watermark (background).

-Graphics Mode Standard Use the Graphics mode menu to change the display of the graphic from normal color to grayscale, black and white, or a watermark.
+Use the Graphics mode menu to change the display of the graphic from normal color to grayscale, black and white, or a watermark.
 This setting affects only the display and printing of the picture; the picture itself remains unchanged.
 Default: The graphic is displayed unaltered in color.

 Grayscale: The graphic is displayed in 256 shades of gray.
 Black/White: The graphic is displayed in black and white.

-Watermark: The brightness and contrast of the graphic are reduced to the extent that the graphic can be used as a watermark (background).
+Watermark: The brightness and contrast of the graphic are reduced to the